Badsender-com/LePatron.email/packages/documentation/development.md

 #### legacy release (deprecated)

 Prior to the Nuxt Version a custom script was passed:
 It builds the application on the `build` branch (thus the existence of this build branch)

 It's no longer relevant

 ### Databases scripts

-`.badsenderrc` should be provided with _dbConfigs_ infos.
-See `.badsenderrc-example` for more informations
+`.lepatronrc` should be provided with _dbConfigs_ infos.
+See `.lepatronrc-example` for more informations

 #### sync-db